 For this year’s Christmas dinner, we decided to do something different.
-Not only did we gather our team in January instead of December to welcome the new year rather than add to already jam-packed calendards in 2018, we also grappled with a larger question on our path to corporate sustainability.
+Not only did we gather our team in January instead of December to welcome the new year rather than add to already jam-packed calendars in 2018, but we also grappled with a larger question on our path to corporate sustainability.

-Triggered by our internal sustainability accountability work, where we are trying to reach a neutral-impact level across all our activities, our Associate Consultant, Roman Acht, asked: “Do we need to do the classic restaurant sit-down dinner or can we do things more sustainably?”
+Triggered by our internal sustainability accountability work, where we are trying to reach a neutral-impact level across all our activities, our Associate Consultant, Roman Acht, asked: “Do we need to make the classic restaurant sit-down dinner, or can we do things more sustainably?”
 This got us thinking: What food would have the lowest possible carbon footprint?
 Since we neither have the possibilities nor the capabilities to grow our own food, we landed on the next best option:

 What if we tried to create a meal exclusively from food discarded by supermarkets?